National University Health System: History

 In January 2008, the National University Hospital and the National University of Singapore's Yong Loo Lin School of Medicine and Faculty of Dentistry came together to form the National University Health System.
 This will help meet the healthcare needs as it brings about synergy that will be achieved from the integration of education, and clinical care.

 In 2017, the Ministry of Health (MOH) reorganised the public healthcare system into three integrated clusters to better meet Singaporeans' future healthcare needs, with National University Health System (NUHS) and Jurong Health Services merged.
 The Ng Teng Fong General Hospital (NTFGH), Jurong Community Hospital (JCH) and Jurong Medical Centre (JCM) were integrated under NUHS.
 The polyclinics were reorganised, in line with the three new clusters.
 A new polyclinic group called the National University Polyclinics group is formed and managed by NUHS.

 In 2018, Alexandra Hospital came under the management of the NUHS.

 Organisation

 Polyclinics

 The NUHS operates National University Polyclinics, a network of primary care polyclinics largely situated in the west of Singapore.
 They provide primary care services to the population in those areas, and also provide training for family medicine physicians.

 Hospitals

 National University Hospital

 The National University Hospital (NUH) was established in 1985 and it serves as a tertiary hospital, clinical training centre and research centre for the medical and dental faculties of the National University of Singapore (NUS).

 Alexandra Hospital

 Alexandra Hospital (AH) is Singapore's first integrated hospital combining acute and community care.
 It was originally established in 1938 as the British Military Hospital.
-It is a 326-bed hospital serving the Queenstown precinct, which is the oldest housing estate in Singapore.
+It is a 326-bed hospital serving the Queenstown precinct, one of the oldest housing estates in Singapore.